ayatokura/ai-openscale/cloud-risk-overview.md

 {: help}
 {: support}

-IBM offers a model risk management solution for financial services with {{site.data.keyword.aios_full}}. {{site.data.keyword.aios_full}} monitors and measures outcomes from AI Models across its lifecycle and validates models.
+IBM offers a model risk management solution with {{site.data.keyword.aios_full}}. {{site.data.keyword.aios_full}} monitors and measures outcomes from AI Models across its lifecycle and validates models.
 Specifically, you can use the following configurations:

 - [Model risk management with {{site.data.keyword.aios_short}}](/docs/ai-openscale?topic=ai-openscale-mrm-risk-wos-only)